MrGoatsy/vUpload/README.md

 7. It should be working now.

 #### Current problems
-1. Numerous, but it is still in alpha.
+1. None that are known